wenbc21/EsthRecon-PeriRad/Segmentation/README.md

 inference images in nnUNet_test using trained nnUNet model

-### Step 5: postprocess and visualize
+### Step 5: final classification

-put nnUNet results in the directory, run postprocess.py to post process and visualize the results
+put nnUNet results in the directory, run main.py to post process and visualize the results

-### Step 6: final classification

-TODO